-int sqleDetachFromCtx (
+int sqleDetachFromCtx ( void \pCtx, void \reserved, struct sqlca \pstSqlca);

-void pCtx,

-void reserved,

-struct sqlca pstSqlca);

-pCtx

-Input.
-A structure defining the context.

-Note: pCtx must be a valid context previously allocated by "sqleBeginCtx - Create and Attach to an Application Context" on page 491.

-reserved Reserved for future use.
+pCtx Input.
+A valid context previously allocated by "sqleBeginCtx - Create and Attach to an Application Context" on page 518. reserved - · Reserved for future use.
+Must be set to NULL. pstSqlca Output.

-pSqlca Output.
 A pointer to the sqlca structure.
-For more information about this
+For more information about this structure, see "SQLCA" on page 373.